See how grain farming can support a more sustainable future!

 Grain Farmers are part of Canada's Climate Change Solution.

 We also know we have a responsibility to future generations and that quality and sustainability go hand-in-hand in the future of farming.
 Grain farmers are not only part of Canada's economic recovery but part of Canada’s climate change solution.
-Our crops capture carbon in the atmosphere and replace it with oxygen – reducing harmful greenhouse gases (GHG) and supporting Canada’s climate change goals.
+Our farms capture carbon in our soils and vegetation, and with the right solutions we can help Canada meet its greenhouse gas reduction goals.
 But to reach our full potential, we need government’s help.

-We’re asking Canada’s next government to help keep Ontario’s grain farmers competitive so we can continue sustainably producing the high-quality healthy foods that feed Canadians while creating a greener environment.
+We’re asking the Government of Canada to help keep Ontario’s grain farmers competitive so we can continue sustainably producing the high-quality healthy foods that feed Canadians while creating a greener environment.

 Creating Business Risk Management Programs That Work For Grain Farmers